obensonne/poole/README.md

         p = Page("foo.md", virtual="The only page with a *foo*.", title="Foony")
         pages.append(p)

-Virtual pages can be created by providing a virtaul source filename relative to the project's input folder and corresponding markdown content.
+Virtual pages can be created by providing a virtual source filename relative to the project's input folder and corresponding markdown content.
 Page attributes (e.g. `title`) may be given as additional keyword arguments but may also be encoded in the markdown source as in real markdown input files.